cj-gilbert/Instacart-Python/README.md

 •	Create customer profiles based on combinations of variables and analyze how their ordering behaviors may differ (for instance, parents of babies, pet owners, senior citizens, etc.)

 ### DATA
-Order and product information borrowed with permission from “The Instacart Online Grocery Shopping Dataset 2017.”
+Order and product information borrowed with permission (and thanks) from “The Instacart Online Grocery Shopping Dataset 2017.”
 Accessed on 3/6/2023 via https://www.instacart.com/datasets/grocery-shopping-2017

 Fictitious customer information and fictitious prices for products created by CareerFoundry for the purposes of this project: https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip